 There are many great resources available at UNH.
 In most cases, these resources are available for free and are confidential:

-- Counseling Center - short-term individual mental health counseling
+- Psychological and Counseling Services short-term individual mental health counseling

-- Health Services - medical care and wellness education/counseling
+- Health & Wellness medical care and wellness education/counseling

 - UNH Police Department - legal information and safety planning